rizwanriaz1988/PIAIC_ASSIGNMENTS/Quarter 01/Assignment 03/README.md

 	"quiz": "dist/index.js"
 },

-"quiz" is package name here which will be used to call .i.e. <npx quiz>
+"quiz" is package name here which will be used to call .i.e. "npx quiz"

-first give command <npm install -g>
-secondly give command <npx quiz> to run the project (locally)
+first give command "npm install -g" secondly give command "npx quiz" to run the project (locally)

 To publish on npm:
-first <npm login>
+first "npm login"
-second <npm publish>
+second "npm publish"